 Binding reservation of the dormitory accommodation

-- Those, who were lucky to get one of the dormitory places, will receive a document called Acceptance of Accommodation together with the information about the rent payment from the Munich Student Union also via email approximately six weeks before the official move-in date.
+- Those, who got one of the dormitory places, will receive a document called Acceptance of Accommodation letter together with the information about the rent payment from the Munich Student Union also via email approximately six weeks before the official move-in date.

 - You have to sign this document and return it to the Munich Student Union in digital form before the deadline.
 By sending back the signed Acceptance of Accommodation letter, you commit yourself to renting and paying for the accommodation.